-The system of prevention and fight against gender-based violence in Tuscany is based on local anti-violence networks, which includes those involved in various ways (anti-violence centres – which are at the heart of it, municipal social services, local health companies, law enforcement agencies, school offices, judiciary, centres for perpetrators of violence, other third sector actors).
+The system of prevention and fight against gender-based violence in Tuscany is based on local anti-violence networks.
+This includes those involved in various actors, such as the anti-violence centres – at the heart of it, municipal social services, local health companies, law enforcement agencies, school offices, judiciary, centres for perpetrators of violence and other third sector actors.

-The concept of networking underscores a multidisciplinary and integrated approach, and on the other hand determines the need for constant action to direct, monitor, coordinate and support.
+The concept of networking underscores a multidisciplinary and integrated approach.
+On the other hand it determines the need for constant action to direct, monitor, coordinate and support.

-Gender-based violence is a phenomenon that needs coordinated responses where it occurs, so as to facilitate the gradual exit of women from the role of victim; it is also a phenomenon that is unfortunately structural and rooted in society, which as such determines the need for educational and cultural actions that can help – in the long term – to prevent its onset.
+Gender-based violence is a phenomenon that needs coordinated responses where it occurs.
+Response needs to facilitate the gradual exit of women from the role of victim.
+It is also a phenomenon that is unfortunately structural and rooted in society This determines the need for educational and cultural actions that can help – in the long term – to prevent its onset.